HarshitC-27/ArUCo-Markers-Pose-Estimation-Generation-Python/README.md

 and might not work well for yours.

 The command for running is :-
-`python calibration.py --dir calibration_checkerboard/ --square_size 0.024`
+`python3 calibration.py --dir calibration_checkerboard/ --square_size 0.024`

-You can find more details on other parameters using `python calibration.py --help`
+You can find more details on other parameters using `python3 calibration.py --help`

 ## 4. Pose Estimation
 The file `pose_estimation.py` contains the code that performs pose estimation after detecting the